GOLDEN BAY COMMUNITY TRUST FUNDING GRANTS

 To enhance environmental ecosystems, build community connections, further the education and improve the health and wellbeing of Golden Bay residents.

 The Trust may allocate any amount of funds in a given year – the Trustees will establish the grant pool on annual basis.
-Most projects are expected to be in the $500 to $5,000 range but larger applications will be considered.
+Most projects are expected to be in the $500 to $5,000 range.
 Projects may be funded whole or in part by the Trust.
 The Trust is under no obligation to fund any of the projects submitted in any one funding period.

 QUALIFYING ORGANIZATIONS AND CLUBS